Nutzzz/GameFinder/README.md

 GameCollector adds a `FindClient()` function to get the path to a given store client's executable.

 The TGame implementations of GameCollector's handlers inherit a generic GameData record.
-Unfortunately, no handler populates all of the fields, and many only provide a few:
+Unfortunately, no handler populates all of the following fields, and many only provide a few:
   - `enum Handler`
   - `string GameId`
   - `string GameName`